dotnet/docs-maui/docs/user-interface/graphics/blendmodes.md

 canvas.FillCircle(center3, radius);
 ```

-This example uses the `Multiply` blend mode to display the three subtractive primaries:
+In this example, the `Multiply` blend mode is used to display the three subtractive primary colors:

 :::image type="content" source="blendmodes-images/multiply.png" alt-text="Screenshot of a three colored circles, using the multiply blend mode.":::

-Combination of any two produce red, green, and blue, and a combination of all three produces black.
+Combination of any two colors produces red, green, and blue, and a combination of all three colors produces black.

 ## Non-separable blend modes

 The non-separable blend modes combine hue, saturation, and luminosity values from the destination and the source.
 Understanding these blend modes requires an understanding of the Hue-Saturation-Luminosity (HSL) color model:

 - The hue value represents the dominant wavelength of the color.
-Hue values range from 0 to 360, and cycle through the additive and subtractive primaries.
+Hue values range from 0 to 360, and cycle through the additive and subtractive primary colors.
 Red is the value 0, yellow is 60, green is 120, cyan is 180, blue is 240, magenta is 300, and the cycle returns to red at 360.
 If there is no dominant color, for example the color is white or black or a gray shade, then the hue is undefined and usually set to 0.
 - The saturation value indicates the purity of the color, and can range from 0 to 100.
 A saturation value of 100 is the purest color while values lower than 100 cause the color to become more grayish.
 A saturation value of 0 results in a shade of gray.
 - The luminosity value indicates how bright the color is.
 A luminosity value of 0 is black regardless of other values.
 Similarly, a luminosity value of 100 is white.